nabeelaqeel/SEM4/Network Security - WIC2002/Final.md

 # IDS , IPS
 - File : `Network Security v1.0 - Module 11.pptx`
 - Intrusion Detection System (IDS) , Intrusion Prevention System(IPS)
+- IDS
+	- implemented to passively monitor the traffic on a network.
+IDS-enabled device copies the traffic stream and analyzes the copied traffic rather than the actual forwarded packets.
+	-
+- IPS
+	- device that can immediately detect and stop an attack.

 - ![](../images/Screenshot%20from%202025-07-06%2011-17-16.png)
 - 2 primary kinds of IPS available:
 	- host-based IPS (HIPS)